BUTSpeechFIT/VBx/README.md

 This repository has x-vector extractors already trained to function as a standalone recipe.
 However, the recipes for training the extractors can be found [here](https://github.com/phonexiaresearch/VBx-training-recipe).

+The recipe as presented runs AHC as initialization for VBx.
+However, running AHC on long files (more than 30 minutes) can become very slow.
+We have added another type of initialization: [random_<number>](https://github.com/BUTSpeechFIT/VBx/blob/f8c7a9a328ef3ccf3974f4a03d432b9d9e94d30b/VBx/vbhmm.py#L147) which means assigning random speaker labels as initialization and run VBx.
+This method runs substantially faster on long recordings but can have a slightly worse performance than initializing with AHC.

 ## Getting started